terrafarm/content-library/content/wiki/150 dollar greenhouse.md

 ---
 tags: engineering article
 ---
-Well-written plans for building a hoop-style green house on a $50 budget.
+A guide for building a cost-efficient hoop-style greenhouse: roughly $150 if using all new materials.

 # Source